 Many online platforms have emerged to connect entrepreneurs with workers located worldwide.
 The internet has made it easier to find affordable labor in any particular niche.
 This is ideal for entrepreneurs with a limited budget or small business owners.

-As convenient as it is, finding remote workers and developing a robust outsourced team come with challenges.
+As convenient as it is, finding remote workers and developing a robust outsourced group come with challenges.
 It is a process that consumes time and resources, and has a direct impact on the company’s progress.
-On the flip side, one of an entrepreneur’s strongest assets is a well-outsourced team.
+On the flip side, one of an entrepreneur’s strongest assets is a well-outsourced group.
 Outsourcing mistakes can become big pitfalls.
 It is very important that entrepreneurs educate themselves on the process.
 Here are 10 of the most common mistakes entrepreneurs make when hiring remote workers that you can avoid for a better experience.

 Mistake #1: Not Knowing What to Outsource

 Outsourcing is tempting, but it isn’t always a solution.
 The benefits are such a lure that many entrepreneurs often initiate the process without knowing the tasks they need help with.
 This is not only a waste of time, but also of company resources.
-Before outsourcing, an entrepreneur must sit down with his team (or cofounders), write down an elaborate list of the tasks involved in the different aspects of the business operations and figure out which is worth outsourcing.
-Outsourcing is great for mundane tasks that consume too much of your in-house employees’ time (scheduling, automation etc.) or specialized tasks such as web management, graphic design etc. Once you identify your needs (the critical tasks that the business relies on to work day in and day out), you can invest in hiring remote workers.
+Before outsourcing, an entrepreneur must sit down with his workers (or cofounders), write down an elaborate list of the tasks involved in the different aspects of the business operations and figure out which is worth outsourcing.
+Outsourcing is great for mundane tasks that consume too much of in-house employees’ time (scheduling, automation etc.) or specialized tasks such as web management, graphic design etc. Once you identify your needs (the critical tasks that the business relies on to work day in and day out), you can invest in hiring remote workers.

 Mistake #2: Not Having An Organized Interview Process